eddiejessup/porc/source/index.md

 # Applications

-Applications are the unit of tenancy in Orchestrate.io.
-Users who are members of an Application are able to view, create, and revoke API keys and use those keys to access the Application's data.
+Applications in Orchestrate represent the highest level of your project.
+Users who are members of an Application are able to view, create, and revoke API keys and use those keys to access the Application’s data.
 Applications are created from the [Orchestrate.io Dashboard](https://dashboard.orchestrate.io).

 <aside class="warning">
 Application names must be globally unique.
 It is good practice to prefix application names with your username or organization name.